swiftlang/swift-evolution/proposals/NNNN-inheritance-of-actor-isolation.md

 ### Allowing isolation to `SerialExecutor` types

-This proposal observes that it is more efficient to pass down an `UnownedSerialExecutor` value instead of an actor reference and suggests that `@inheritsIsolation` be implemented this way.
-However, if a function wants to use the explicit isolation-polymorphism pattern, it cannot use this more efficient pattern because an `isolated` parameter must be an actor type.
+This proposal observes that it is more efficient to pass down an `UnownedSerialExecutor` value instead of an actor reference.
+However, a function cannot use this more efficient pattern because an `isolated` parameter must be an actor type.
 This is an intentional decision.

 Philosophically, Swift programmers should be encouraged to think about actors in terms of isolation rather than execution policy.
 There are many